Spanish Fury

 Mutinous troops of the Army of Flanders ransack the Grote Markt during the sack of Antwerp in 1576.
 Engraving by Frans Hogenberg.

-The Spanish Fury (or the Spanish Terror) was a number of violent sackings of cities (lootings) in the Low Countries or Benelux, mostly by Spanish Habsburg armies, that happened in the years 1572–1579 during the Dutch Revolt.
+The Spanish Fury (or the Spanish Terror) was a number of violent sackings of cities in the Low Countries or Benelux, mostly by Spanish Habsburg armies, that happened in the years 1572–1579 during the Dutch Revolt.
 In some cases, the sack did not follow the taking of a city.
 In others, the sack was ordered, or at least not restrained, by Spanish commanders after the fall of a city.

 The most notorious Spanish Fury was the sack of Antwerp in November 1576.
 In English, this, and the mutinous campaign of 1576 in general, tends to be what is meant by "Spanish Fury".
 In Dutch, the term includes a wider range of sackings, in particular the city punishments of 1572.
 The events of the Spanish Fury contributed to the creation of anti-Spanish sentiment in many parts of Europe.